-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Common Stock Capital Research Global Investors (1) 333 South Hope Street Los Angeles, California 90071 98,585,754 5.6% State Street Corporation (2) State Street Financial Center One Lincoln Street Boston, Massachusetts 02111 88,591,641 5.0% on, massachuseus uzili
+Name and Address of Beneficial Owner Nature of Beneficial Ownership of Common Stock Capital Research Global Investors (1) 333 South Hope Street Los Angeles, California 90071 98,585,754 5.6% State Street Corporation (2) State Street Financial Center One Lincoln Street Boston, Massachusetts 02111 88,591,641 5.0%

-Calculated based on shares of our issued and outstanding common stock as of March 15, 2012.

-(1) Based on a review of the Schedule 13G/A Information Statement filed on February 9, 2012 by Capital Research Global Investors.
-The Schedule 13G/A discloses that Capital Research Global Investors, a division of Capital Research and Management Company ("CRMC"), as a result of CRMC acting as investment adviser to various investment companies, had sole voting power as to 96,585,754 shares, and disclaims beneficial ownership of the reported shares.

-(2) Based on a review of the Schedule 13G Information Statement filed on February 9, 2012 by State Street Corporation.
+- \ Calculated based on shares of our issued and outstanding common stock as of February 29, 2012. - (1) Based on a review of the Schedule 13G/A Information Statement filed on February 9, 2012 by Capital Research Global Investors.
+The Schedule 13G/A discloses that Capital Research Global Investors, a division of Capital Research and Management Company ("CRMC"), as a result of CRMC acting as investment adviser to various investment companies, had sole voting power as to 96,585,754 shares and sole dispositive power as to 98,585,754 shares, and disclaims beneficial ownership of the reported shares. - (2) Based on a review of the Schedule 13G Information Statement filed on February 9, 2012 by State Street Corporation.
 The Schedule 13G discloses that State Street Corporation, in its capacity as the parent holding company of certain direct and indirect subsidiaries, in such subsidiaries' capacities as investment advisors or banks, had shared voting power as to 88,591,641 shares and shared dispositive power as to 88,591,641 shares.